GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step02/Tutorial.rst

    GEOSX can run finite element and finite volume simulations on the same mesh without problems, going seamlessly from one numerical method to the other.
    This is key to enabling multiphysics simulation.
- - **there is no assumption of overall structure**: GEOSX does not need to know a number of block in the X, Y, Z direction (no NX, NY, NZ) and does not assume that the mesh is a full cartesian domain that the interesting parts of the reservoir must be carved out from.
+ - **There is no assumption of overall structure**: GEOSX does not need to know a number of block in the X, Y, Z direction (no NX, NY, NZ) and does not assume that the mesh is a full cartesian domain that the interesting parts of the reservoir must be carved out from.